Migrant deaths linked to EU operations by NGO

 But Amnesty said their main tasks were anti-smuggler operations, surveillance, and maritime security instead of humanitarian ones, with “assets … deployed as required by their principal objectives”.

-In what the NGO called a “reckless European strategy”, it said the EU was exposing migrants to abuse by Libyan forces and militias.
+In what the NGO called a “reckless European strategy”, it said the EU was exposing migrants to abuse by Libyan authorities and militias.

-It said migrants that the EU and Libya managed to stop from disembarking faced “killings, torture, rape, kidnappings, forced labour, and arbitrary detention in cruel, inhuman and degrading conditions” in the north African country.
+It said migrants that the EU and Libya stopped from leaving the north African country faced “killings, torture, rape, kidnappings, forced labour, and arbitrary detention in cruel, inhuman and degrading conditions.”

 It said the Libyan coastguard, which the EU has trained and equipped, was capsizing migrant boats in botched rescues.

-In some cases the Libyan coastguard also subjected migrants “to forced labour and, in the case of women, rape and other sexual violence”.
+In some cases the Libyan coastguard subjected migrants “to forced labour and, in the case of women, rape and other sexual violence”.

-It also beat migrants with rifle buts and stole their phones and money.
+It also beat people with rifle buts and stole their phones and money.

-Amnesty said the vast majority of people coming to Italy were from Nigeria, Guinea, Ivory Coast, Gambia, Senegal, Mali, Bangladesh, Eritrea, and Syria.
+Amnesty said the vast majority of migrants coming to Italy were from Nigeria, Guinea, Ivory Coast, Gambia, Senegal, Mali, Bangladesh, Eritrea, and Syria.

 It said people from war-torn Syria and Eritrea had the best chance of getting asylum, but that many people from other African countries were not economic migrants.

-It said other Africans were fleeing “political persecution, extra-judicial executions, arbitrary detention, torture … forced labour” and that some 40 percent of all claimants qualified for some form of protection.
+It said other Africans were fleeing “political persecution, extra-judicial executions, arbitrary detention, torture … forced labour” and that some 40 percent of all claimants qualified for protection.

-Amnesty said nine NGOs currently operated rescue boats in the Central Mediterranean - MOAS, MSF, Jugend Rettet, Life Boat, Proactiva Open Arms, Save the Children, Sea-Eye, Sea- Watch, and SOS Mediterranee.
+Amnesty said nine NGOs operated rescue boats in the Central Mediterranean - Moas, MSF, Jugend Rettet, Life Boat, Proactiva Open Arms, Save the Children, Sea-Eye, Sea- Watch, and SOS Mediterranee.

-It attacked what it called a “slur campaign” against their efforts after Italy threatened to block them from bringing people on grounds that they encouraged migrants to come.
+It attacked what it called a “slur campaign” against them after Italy threatened to block them from its ports on grounds that they encouraged migrants to come.

 Asylum logjam

-Looking at the picture inside Europe, Easo, the EU asylum agency in Malta, said on Thursday that 1.3 million people applied for asylum last year compared to 1.4 million in 2015.
+Looking at the picture inside Europe, Easo, the EU asylum agency in Malta, said on Thursday that 1.3 million people applied for protection last year compared to 1.4 million in 2015.

 Easo noted that EU states had a backlog of 1.1 million pending asylum decisions in December 2016, most of them (600,000) in Germany and 100,000 of them in Italy.

-It said more than 90 percent of Syrian and Eritrean applicants were getting asylum, but that “relatively low” numbers of people from The Gambia, Mali, Nigeria, Bangladesh, Ukraine, Somalia and Afghanistan were getting protection.
+It said more than 90 percent of Syrian and Eritrean applicants were getting asylum, but that “relatively low” numbers of people from The Gambia, Mali, Nigeria, Bangladesh, Ukraine, Somalia, and Afghanistan were getting protection.

 EU interior ministers are meeting in Tallinn on Thursday to discuss migrant burden sharing with Italy.

-But the Easo report noted that out of the 160,000 asylum seekers that EU countries had agreed to take from Italy and Greece they took in just 18,418 as of May.
+But the Easo report noted that out of the 160,000 asylum seekers that EU countries had agreed to take from Italy and Greece they had taken in just 18,418 as of May.

 The two-year relocation scheme is due to end in September.